Vinodh-Machireddy/ml/MLflow.md

 2. Projects (packaging ML code in a reproducible format)
 3. Models (a standard format for packaging and deploying models across different serving environments)
 4. Model Registry (a centralized store for managing model versions, stages, and annotations).
-   > Widely used Tracking and Model Registry.
+   > Widely used for Tracking and Model Registry.

 ## What is Experiment Tracking?
 When Data Scientist trains a model, they try many things(Different algorithms, hyperparameters, feature sets, datasets, evaluation metrics), we record every ML experiment details properly.
 If we don’t track properly: